A touch of Italy for an unforgettable event!

 In the middle of the fields of grapes, the owner has even built what they call a pavilion.
 It’s an Italian-inspired construction, similar to a temple with beautiful columns.
 It generates an atmosphere of antiquity.

 The Vineyard pavilion is very spacious and can easily host an outdoor union.
 Guests would be protected from the sun and could enjoy the landscape.

 Reception at the Villa Bellezza

-The dinner took place inside the main room.
-It’s an elegant spacious room, all furnished, (no need to extra rentals) that can easily accommodate very large weddings.
+The dinner took place inside the primary room.
+It’s an elegant, spacious room, all furnished, (no need to extra rentals) that can easily accommodate very large weddings.

 In front of the stairs, stands on the dance floor with the wooden floor and the nice Italian-looking windows.
-The waiters are very reactive and are ready to help with any concern.
+The servers are very reactive and are ready to help with any concern.

 In one word, it’s a great place!

 The dinner was delicious, thanks to the talented chef.
 With other vineyards, one of the greatest advantages of this winery is that they also have a chef in the place!
 And who better than wine lovers can cook the perfect food that marries your wine?